 A cupro-nickel heat exchanger may also be required.
 The manufacturer should be consulted when these water conditions are encountered.
-See Table 8A.
+See Table 8.

-CAUTION: The maximum allowable flow rate through a Futera III water heater is 97 GPM, 6.1 L/s on 500 through 1000 models and 136 GPM, 8.9 L/s for 1250 through 2000 models.
-The cupro-nickel heat exchanger allows for 108 GPM, 6.8 L/s on 500 through 1000 models and 151 GPM, 9.5 L/s on 1250 through 2000 models, see Table 8B.
+CAUTION: The maximum allowable flow rate through a Futera Fusion water heater is 97 GPM, $6.1\ L/s$ on 500 through 1000 models and 136 GPM, $8.9\ L/s$ for 1250 through 2000 models.
+The cupro-nickel heat exchanger allows for 108 GPM, $6.8\ L/s$ on 500 through 1000 models and 151 GPM, $9.5\ L/s$ on 1250 through 2000 models.

 RBI water heaters are designed to run scale free.
 Due to the extreme variables of water conditions world wide it is necessary to consider pH values and water hardness in relationship to scaling.
 It is crucial to consider these two variables when making heat exchanger and pump selections.
-If local water conditions are extreme, follow the guidelines in the Heat Exchanger Selection Table (Table 8A) and the Pumping Performance Table (Table 8B).
+If local water conditions are extreme, follow the guidelines in the Heat Exchanger Selection Table (Table 8).
 Scale free operation can be achieved by using water with a hardness between 8 and 18 and by maintaining the pH between 5 and 9.
 Follow the conditions listed under NORMAL in the table.
 In some areas of the country additional precautions must be observed due to unusual characteristics of the local water supply.
 Call the nearest RBI representative for details.